Ballard Branch Highlights

 Spaces named for donors include:

-Helen G. Rosen Children's Area; Ian McKenzie Black Reading Area; Miriam Twitchell Alberg and Thomas A. Alberg Meeting Room.
+Helen G. Rosen Children's Area; Ian McKenzie Black Reading Area; Miriam Twitchell Alberg and Thomas A. Alberg Meeting Room; U.S. Bancorp Foundation Quiet Room; Rotary Club of Ballard Study Room.